vodnalasricharan/Face-Recognistion-using-custom-dataset-openCV/README.md

 <div align="center">
     <img src="./openpycharm.PNG" width="400px"</img>
 </div>
-<br>Set the project interpreter in virtual environment(Now I can't tell you how to set virtual environment in pycharm🤷‍♀️,you can search in youtube or google it to know how to set virtual environment)
+<br><h5>Set the project interpreter in virtual environment(Now I can't tell you how to set virtual environment in pycharm🤷‍♀️,you can search in youtube or google it to know how to set virtual environment)</h5>
 <br>Make sure you install all the required libraries mentioned in requirements.txt
 <br>&ensp;&ensp;To install open terminal in pycharam and type
 <br>&ensp;&ensp;&ensp;&ensp;pip install -r requirements.txt<br>